[ image of Mars ]

 Furthermore, students should be aware that faculty members have a range of academic actions available to them in cases of cheating and plagiarism.
 At a minimum, I will fail a student cheating or plagiarizing on a particular assignment, but only if I think that there was some misunderstanding about what these offenses are; if I feel that the decision to cheat or plagiarize was intentional, I will fail a student in the course.
 I also may then refer the student to Judicial Affairs for possible probation, suspension, or dismissal.

-When in doubt, please ask me if you think you're getting into a grey area.
-To learn a little more about plagiarism, take a look at this workshop on ethics in science that several faculty put together: The second section is about plagiarism. http://www.csulb.edu/geography/gdep/ethics.html.
+When in doubt, cite: It keeps you out of trouble and makes your work look polished and professional.
+Please ask me if you think you're getting into a grey area: I would be happy to consult with you about particular problems that come up.
+To learn a little more about plagiarism, take a look at this workshop on ethics in science that several faculty put together: The second section is about plagiarism. https://home.csulb.edu/~rodrigue/geography/gdep/ethics.html.

 This document is maintained by Dr. Rodrigue